Story: Muriwhenua tribes

 In 1840, 61 Muriwhenua chiefs signed the Treaty of Waitangi, believing that it would protect their lands.
 But over the years the Muriwhenua people lost huge amounts of land to settlers or to the government.
 From 1994, the tribes have lodged important claims with the Waitangi Tribunal, which are being settled with individual tribes.
 The 1988 Muriwhenua fishing report was instrumental in the 1992 settlement of Māori claims to offshore fisheries.

-In 2006, there were almost 40,000 Muriwhenua people.
+In 2013, there were over 40,000 Muriwhenua people.
 Many moved to the cities from 1950 onwards, and less than one-third remained in the ancestral homelands.
-More than 17,000 lived in the Auckland region.
+Almost 18,000 lived in the Auckland region.